csvance/armchair-expert/README.md

 # About
-Chatbot for Discord inspired by old Markov chain IRC bots like PyBorg.
-Regurgitates what it learns from you in unintentionally hilarious ways.
+Armchair Expert is a chatbot for Discord inspired by old Markov chain IRC bots like PyBorg.
+It regurgitates what it learns from you in unintentionally hilarious ways.

 # Features
 - Learns from Discord chat and replies randomly or when mentioned, relating what it has learned to your message.